Two security forces personnel martyred in Kurram District

 Tuesday Jul 13, 2021

-Two security forces personnel were martyred during an area sanitisation operation in Khyber Pakhtunkhwa's Kurram District, the military's media wing said Tuesday.
+A Pakistan Army captain and a soldier were martyred in Kurram District were during an area sanitisation operation in Khyber Pakhtunkhwa's Kurram District, the military's media wing said Tuesday.

 The Inter-Services Public Relations (ISPR), in a statement, said the operation was conducted after security forces had received reports of terrorists' presence in the area.